Reinforcement fine-tuning (RFT)

 - Model checkpoints

-Once training completes, deploy the model like any other LoRA model.
-It’s now ready for inference with improved performance on your custom task.
+Once training completes, you can deploy the model like any other LoRA model.
+Refer to deploying a fine-tuned model for more information.

 Access